 Stuck in finding the square roots for your mathematics homework?
 Get accurate and fast results with our square root calculator for free.
 Find square root, cube root, and nth root or radical of any given number.
 Also, you can add, subtract, multiply, and divide any two square root values.

-Square Root Calculator calculates the square root of any number.
-Enter the number for which you have to find the square root of and then just simply press the "Calculate" button.
+Just enter the number for which you need to find the square root of and then simply press the "Calculate" button.
 The answer will be on your screen within seconds.
 It eliminates the difficulties you can face while solving on pen and paper.
-Make your calculations easier and fast using our tool.
+Make your calculations easier and faster using our tool.

 Our tool also has two more functions.
 You can use it as a cube root calculator and nth root or radical calculator.
 Our tool has dedicated tabs for square, cube, and nth root calculation.
-So, it becomes a one-stop destination.
-We will know more about the square root calculator features, use cases, and the algorithm used behind it in the following article.
-We have also elaborated on how you can use the calculator tool.
+So, it becomes a one-stop destination for all types of root calculations.
+In this article, we will know more about the features, use cases, and the algorithm used behind it.
+We also have elaborated on how you can use the calculator.
 This article will teach you everything and you will be able to use it easily every time.

 The radical symbol (√) is used for denoting square root.
-It is also known as the "Root symbol" or "Surds".
+It's also known as the "Root symbol" or "Surds".

-Our online square root calculator works for both perfect and non-perfect squares.
+Our square root calculator works for both perfect and non-perfect squares.

 If you ask for the simplest way to find the square root of a number then just use our free online square root calculator.